Yao228/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 File 7-leet.c is a function that encodes a string into 1337.

 File 100-rot13.c is a function that encodes a string using rot13.

+File 101-print_number.c is afunction that prints an integer.